shengchen-liu/visual_slam/VIO/README.md

 ![](./matches.png)

-## Write a Gauss-Newton method for Bundle Adjustment to solve for PnP camera pose estimation
+## Part 2: Write a Gauss-Newton method for Bundle Adjustment to solve for PnP camera pose estimation
 In this part, we only consider estimation of the camera's position and ignore observations' update.
 Suppose given a set of 3D points $\textbf{P} = \{ \textbf{p}_i \}$.
 Their coordinates in the camera image plane is 2d points  $\textbf{U} = \{ \textbf{u}_i \}$.
 Suppose the intrinsic matrix is given: